25Ericcheong/ruby-fundamentals/README.md

 - Common application is using symbols as keys in hashes.
 - `nil` stands for nothing. `.nil?` can be used to determine if a variable is empty or not.
 If it is used in an `if` statement, it is treated as `false`.
 Although this may be the case, do not treat `nil` as the same as `false`.
 - Two different types of data types cannot be concatenated.
 Instead, an error will be thrown.

+### Variables

+- Assigning something to a variable is having it stored in memory - effectively a reference or pointer.
+Note that if we assigning one variable to another and we utilize `.upcase!` on the original variable - both variables will have the effect.
+Worth noting this side effect as a normal `.upcase` would not introduce this side affect.
+- Worth noting that reassigning the first variable (after assigning it to another variable) will not cause the other variable to be affected.
+- Do not use `$global_variables` and `@@class_variables` are rarely needed and easily misused.
+- Variables cannot be changed within method definitions while variables can be changed within blocks `{}`.
+- Note, not all `do...end` imply a block.
+A `do...end` on a `for` or `while` loop is not a block.
+An example of a loop that utilizes method invocation is `3.times` which essentially means that if we initialize a variable within in (not defined outside) and attempt to access it; an error will occur.